Try Praising.ai free

 Over-monitoring minor issues

-• Reviews that impact your rating significantly
+• Reviews that drag your score down

 Ignoring positive feedback

-• Use praise in marketing materials
+• Use praise in your marketing

-• Identify what you're doing right
+• Know what you're doing right

 Inconsistent response times

-• Crisis issues: Within 2 hours
+• Crisis: Within 2 hours

-• Negative reviews: Within 24 hours
+• Bad reviews: Within 24 hours

-• Positive reviews: Within 48 hours
+• Good reviews: Within 48 hours

-• General mentions: Within 72 hours
+• Other mentions: Within 72 hours

 Monitoring without learning

-• Which operational issues come up repeatedly?
+• Which issues repeat?

-• How do customers discover our competitors?
+• How do buyers find our rivals?

-• What language do satisfied customers use?
+• What words do happy customers use?

 Building a monitoring team

-Single owner (under 10 employees)
+Single owner (under 10 staff)

-• Owner monitors all platforms
+• Owner tracks all sites

-• Responds to all reviews personally
+• Replies to all reviews in person

-• Uses free monitoring tools
+• Uses free tools

-Small team (10-50 employees)
+Small team (10-50 staff)

-Growing business (50+ employees)
+Growing business (50+ staff)

-• Dedicated customer service role includes reputation monitoring
+• A service team role includes tracking

-• Monthly reputation strategy meetings
+• Monthly brand strategy meetings

 Long-term reputation strategy